luxfi/node/tests/e2e/README.md

-# Avalanche e2e test suites
+# Lux e2e test suites

 - Works for any environments (e.g., local, test network).
 - Compiles to a single binary with customizable configurations.